 “Once you’ve got a familiarity with one, the skills are fairly transferable,” Mullen says.
 “When you first look at the services available on these cloud providers, it’s dizzying, and many of them have obscure names.
 Getting past that and getting comfortable in one of the big providers helps.”

-The following skills and knowledge can also be useful, depending on your specific role:
+The following cloud computing skills and knowledge can also be useful, depending on your specific role:

 - Ability to measure, analyze, and make recommendations based on data

 Cloud computing offers many job types, from administrator roles to development-focused opportunities.
 Here are some of the top cloud computing careers today.
 Note that salaries may be much higher based on your location, employer, and skillset.

 Cloud software engineers specialize in developing software based on cloud service architectures and their underlying systems.
 They design and implement software in conjunction with a team of programmers and developers, requiring excellent teamwork and coding skills, and are also responsible for regular maintenance and troubleshooting.

 Average Salary: $85,000

 System engineers build and develop new systems within the cloud to meet unique business needs.
 They also manage, install, test, configure, and maintain operating systems and software to ensure the highest levels of availability.
 This, in turn, allows a cloud system to operate as efficiently as possible.

 Traditionally, cloud database administrators were responsible for designing, installing, and configuring databases; general database maintenance, such as upgrades and troubleshooting; database migration and security; and developer assistance.
 As cloud technology has developed, this career now includes additional tasks related to data access, such as data recovery, security, and access speed.